MaxMph/Hullbreak/Devlog.md

 I restarted the map gen, and continued to struggle, this is taking longer than i hoped.
 I tried a few different things, but I keep realizing majorn issues with my strategies which cause me to either largely change or rewrite whe whole script.
 I think im moving toward somthing usable, but even once its done and working its not going to be very good, and its going to be a pain to work with. if I have time later I might redo it again, or at least make some big changes, but for now I need to just aim for a mvp.

 time: 2.1h

+Day 4:

+today I started work on the combat.
+I got shooting working, at first I was thinking about doing a projectile, but I decided I wanted hitscan instead.
+I figured I could use a raycast since thats how I have done hitscan in the past, but since I am doing my own collisions that wouldnt work. instead I made something that has a similar result to raycast by cycling through tiles in a givin direction.
+I make a line 2d that turns gets its points removed in 0.1 seconds for the visual of shooting. this ended up having a tone of bugs, some relating to varios uses of global_position, position, and writen vectors that caused some weird effects, its all working now though and I feel a little more confident in my understanding of the line2d node in godot.

+tume: 1.15h